earvinsantiago2020/SilentAppInstall/README.md

 <h2>Description</h2>

 The script is very malleable to include various different types of deployement and changes can be made or requested.

-The main premise of the script is that the Installation path for the application is defined above.
-This could be pointing to a local server on the network, e.g \\SERVER\Installers\AdobeAcrobat.exe.
-We can also provide web based deployments by defining a url and invoking a web request and storing the file in a temp folder for it to executed.
+The main premise of the script is that the Installation path for the application is defined on top lines.
+ - This could be pointing to a local server on the network, e.g \\SERVER\Installers\AdobeAcrobat.exe.
+ - We can also provide web based deployments by defining a url and invoking a web request and storing the file in a temp folder for it to executed.

 Eitherway, this script is the base.
 In order for to be true silent, it must run from a Powershell with Administrator priviledges.
 The most common use case will be deploying scripts from RMM or other management software.

 <h2> Utilities Used </h2>